The best breakfast in Barcelona can set you up for a hell of a day – or get things off on the wrong foot.

 That’s why I’m rounding up the top breakfast spots in Barcelona from local eats to American brunch and everything in between.

 €€-€€€ | Area: Gracia | Plaça de la Llibertat 23 | Metro: Fontana (green line L3)

-This Gracia neighbourhood classic is much loved by locals – you’ll find it right in front of the Mercat de la Llibertat, a charming food market in a modernist building.
+This Gracia neighbourhood classic is much loved by locals – you’ll find it right in front of the Mercat de la Llibertat, one of Barcelona’s best markets in a modernist building.